nikitavoloboev/data/tools/roam-research.md

 - [Roam Research, a chat with Conor White-Sullivan (2020)](https://www.youtube.com/watch?v=kweL6tRfzUY)
 - [Eloquent](https://eloquent.works/) - Chrome Extension for quickly capturing notes and highlights anywhere on the web.
 Send them to Roam Research, or wherever you store your knowledge.
 - [Breadcrumbs & Rabbit Holes with Roam (2020)](https://cosmiccomputation.org/journal/2020/05/breadcrumbs-and-rabbit-holes-with-roam-research/)
+- [Semilattice](https://www.semilattice.xyz/) - Concept of a tool for thought.